hojin-koh/hjzscript/README.md

 `<function-name>` is a zsh function.

 If the optional third parameter is "begin", the function will be inserted at the beginning of the hook sequence, instead of at the end (the default behaviour).

+### Temp Directory Management

+`putTemp <variable-name>` generates a temp directory and store the directory path into the desinated variable.
+At the end of the script (specifically, inside the "exit" hook) the temp directory will be cleaned up automatically.

+### Logging

+If built-in option `--logfile` was specified, log text will be written into this file, with automatic log-rotate mechanisms.
+Note that logging is set up inside the "prescript" phase, so the only proper way to modify this value would be from inside the "postparse" phase.

+By default, 3 old log files will be kept, which are named `logfile.1.zst`, `logfile.2.zst`, and `logfile.3.zst`.
+This value can be changed with `--logrotate` option.